The Brand Continuum

 It’s what happens when any adaptive system, whether a team, brand, or organisation, attempts to operate faster than it can understand itself.

-Why this gives The Continuum its predictive power
+Why this gives The Brand Continuum its predictive power

 Because the model is grounded in the behavioural reality and supported by established scientific principles, three things become possible: